 When bad things happen at work, it needs to be brought to the attention of those in charge.
 That usually means informally speaking with your supervisor or manager, your human resources department.
 If you’re not comfortable speaking with someone internally, it may be time to explore your legal options.

 Don’t be afraid to consult with an attorney and learn your rights.
 Get clear on the entire process and what that will look like for you – from how it can affect your employment to how process servers will inform your employer that you’re taking legal action.
 It’s important that you understand as much about the process, ahead of time.
 This will help you prepare yourself mentally, emotionally, and maybe even financially.

 get in touch with the right lawyer(s)

 If you are having problems in the workplace, you’ll want to make sure you have legal backing.
 Whether you have an accident lawyer like Dennis Hernandez or a lawyer that helps you with any other kind of problem, you’ll feel a lot better.
 When your employer knows you’re serious, they’ll likely change their tune and treat you with the respect you deserve.
 If not, then you’ll have someone (or a team) behind you, helping you get what you need.

 maintain your dignity

 It can be tempting to fight fire with fire.
-But doing so only reduces you to the same level of the person that has mistreated you.
-Although it can be a tedious process, utilize the steps outlined in your employee handbook to ensure that you report the offense thoroughly and correctly.
+But doing so only reduces you to the same level as the person that has mistreated you.
+Although it can be a tedious process, utilize the steps outlined in your employee handbook.
+This ensures that you report the offense thoroughly and correctly.

 what happens if nothing changes?

 If following your company’s policy for reporting poor behavior doesn’t provide relief from your situation, seek legal assistance immediately.
 Most of us simply find a new job and move on, but it’s important that mistreatment not go unchecked.
-Stand up for yourself and all the past and future women that might encounter the same mistreatment and not be strong enough to speak up.
+Stand up for yourself and every other woman that might encounter the same mistreatment.